mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              <em>Text-to-Image [https://imagen.research.google/].</em>
           </p>

      2. **Image-to-Text.** This is the reverse of the previous task.
 The input is an image, and the output is a text describing the content of the image.
-Image captioning is popular application of this generative/discriminative task.
+Image captioning is a popular application of this generative/discriminative task.

          <p align="center">
           <img width="700" alt="Screenshot 2023-07-18 at 11 21 41 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/b9cfc7b4-d2af-418a-94d3-3490b1479fbf">